 Anything that could keep her from standing out of the classroom looked like a great option.
 Arushi nodded her head and burst into fresh sobs.

 So Arushi was made to sit with Ms. Gracy, waiting to be picked up.
-By the time a frantic Mr. Menon arrived on the scene, Arushi was busy sucking on a sweet offered by Ms. Gracy, all her worries forgotten.
+By the time a frantic Papa arrived on the scene, Arushi was busy sucking on a candy offered by Ms. Gracy, all her worries forgotten.